miaju/flashcards/README.md

 Quizlet clone that allows users to make flashcard study sets and quizzes.

 ## Getting started
-Follow setup directions in the api folder and react_app folder.
+Follow setup directions in the django_api folder and react_app folder.